uNetworking/libEpollFuzzer/README.md

 ## Can you find the bug?

-The following code runs fine in most cases but has a critical security bug - can you find it?
+The following code runs fine in most cases but has a critical security bug that can be hard to trigger - can you find it?

 ```c++
 int epfd = epoll_create1();